 Plan Description.
 Bloomingdale Public Library (Library) allows for retiree paid medical (including prescription drugs) coverage for eligible retirees.
 The current eligibility criteria for retirees is that employees must have accrued 8 years of service credit and be at least age 55 or the employee must be totally and permanently disabled.
 Spouses and dependents of employees are eligible to continue healthcare coverage provided they were enrolled in the plan at the time of retirement.
-This is a single-employer plan.
-The plan does not issue a publicly available financial report.
+This is a single-employer plan which is not accounted for as a trust fund and an irrevocable trust has not been established.
+The Library does not issue a plan financial report.

 Funding Policy.
 The required contribution is based on projected pay-as-you-go financing requirements.
-Retirees receive coverage under the Library's health plan with the retiree contribution set at the existing Library Plan premium rate for HMO.
-For fiscal year 2016, the Library's contribution to the plan, which is considered an implicit rate subsidy, was \$2,437.
+Retirees receive coverage under the Library's health plan with the retiree paid contribution set at the existing Library Plan premium rate for HMO.
+The Library made no contributions to the plan during the year ended April 30, 2017.